 - 1. The Fitness Center is open Monday through Sunday, 6:00 a.m. to midnight.
 Additional changes to set hours are posted in the affected areas and on Holy Family University's website. - 2.
-Prior to usage of the Fitness Center and Weight Room, an orientation must be completed with a member of the Fitness Center staff. - 3.
+Prior to usage of the Fitness Center and Weight Room, a waiver form must be completed by scanning the QR code located on the fitness center signage. e - 3.
 For reasons of safety, it is recommended that a companion be present during use of this equipment.